HoundSmallFrance

 Frequently Asked Questions

-Is the Basset Fauve de Bretagne good for apartment living?
+Is the Basset Fauve de Bretagne a good apartment dog?

 Is the Basset Fauve de Bretagne good for first-time owners?